Fullbit24/s.OS/README.md

 If you're reading this...
 You're not alone in this.**

-note: the root user named root, has the password root. and the default user sOS has the password, helpme
+note: the root user named root, has the password root. and the default user arch has the password, helpme